 - GO TO

 - Robotics course chooser

 Courses are assessed via a variety of ways, through a mixture of exams and coursework.
-The best and most rewarding courses place a strong emphasis on a hands-on approach, and teach with a mixture of lab sessions, lectures, tutorials and projects.
+The best and most rewarding courses place a strong emphasis on a hands-on approach and teach with a mix of lab sessions, lectures, tutorials and projects.

 Examples of taught MAs and research degrees at postgraduate level include straight MAs in Robotics, as well as master's courses in Artificial Intelligence, Automation Control, Computational Intelligence, Cognitive Robotics and Intelligent Systems.